Thursday salt - what is it for and how to prepare it

 What is Thursday salt for and how to use it

-Historically, Thursday salt was blessed in church and used during the Easter feast.
-Painted Easter eggs were eaten EXCLUSIVELY with Thursday salt on Easter day.
-It was prepared in large quantities, with leftovers serving as regular table salt until the next Clean Thursday.
-Storage was traditionally OUT of sight (preserving its sacred-protective character).
+In the past, Thursday salt was blessed in church and used for the Easter meal.
+On Easter day, painted eggs were eaten only with this salt.
+It was prepared in large amounts, and whatever was left was used as ordinary salt until the next Clean Thursday.
+It was kept away from prying eyes.

-The sick were given water containing Thursday salt to drink.
-A pinch was slowly stirred into a glass of water while the following blessing was recited:
+A sick person was given water with this salt to drink.
+A pinch was slowly stirred into a glass of water while saying:

-"As the salt was baked by fire, so may the body (person's name) be filled with health.
+"As the salt was tempered by fire, so may the body of (name) be filled with health.
 Amen!"

 What is Thursday salt useful for